Colors That Actually Work in Bellingham's Light

 Getting Color Advice

 Most Bellingham paint stores, including the Sherwin-Williams on Meridian and the local hardware stores in Fairhaven, offer free color consultations.
+For a deeper look at colors that harmonize with Bellingham Bay, Mt.
+Baker, and our evergreen backdrop, read our guide on choosing paint colors that work with Bellingham's natural surroundings.
 Benjamin Moore also has an online color visualizer that's surprisingly accurate.
 But nothing beats taping up large test swatches (at least 12x12 inches) on your actual walls and living with them for a few days through both cloudy and sunny conditions.

 If you want professional guidance, many Bellingham painting contractors include color consultation as part of their free estimate process.
+And if your home was built before 1978, be sure to review the lead paint rules for Bellingham homeowners before any scraping or sanding work begins.
 They've painted hundreds of homes in our unique light and can tell you exactly how a color will read on your specific home.